Catalina Classic Race is a Mental Challenge

 Sometime during the third hour of the race, my body went from freezing to now sweating in my wetsuit.
 I started getting overheated and my mind quickly shifted to thinking about hypothermia to dehydration in the fourth hour of the race.
 I tried removing the wetsuit from my upper body as I started chafing around my chest and started slowing down a lot with the restrictions.
 It was easy to remove from my arms and chest while stopped and I tied the sleeves around my waist.
 As the suit was tied around my waist it bunched up around my stomach and made me have a hard time digesting food and drinking.
 I also didn’t realize that the wetsuit had rubbed off all of the thick sunscreen I put on at 5:30am.

 I was near the breaking point again and sobbing on my board.
-I was exhausted by the changing conditions and not being able to decide what to wear to make me comfortable paddling from the remaining four hours.
+I was exhausted by the changing conditions and not being able to decide what to wear to make me comfortable paddling for the remaining four hours.
 Should I stop and put sunscreen on my back again that was frying off the sun and reflection from the ocean?
-Tears were streaming down my face and I wanted to drop out in the fourth hour but this time as I started throwing up my drink and couldn't eat anything that tasted good to give me energy.
+Tears were streaming down my face and I wanted to drop out in the fourth hour but this time I started throwing up my drink and couldn't eat anything that tasted good to give me energy.
 I felt like I was going insane.

 All I wanted to do was hug my wife and kids.
 I couldn’t get my family out of my mind which made even more tears flow down from my face.
 Crying on the ocean is not exactly recommended as a solution for someone trying to stay hydrated and already surrounded by saltwater.
 I have a history of getting migraine headaches from stress and dehydration and I could feel one coming on.